philwhiles/frettler/README.md

 UPDATE: Frettler has been extensively updated so that it now displays flats when it should.
 For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
 Point of fact - it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
-It is a line rather than a circle, as it does not (currently!) need to traverse around the circle, and even if it did, could be made to go to either end of its LineOfFifths when needed.
+It is a line rather than a circle, as it does not (currently!) need to traverse around the circle.
-It's calculation of whether a chords notes should be sharp or flat is based on the chord's root, and the intervals within the chord.
+When displaying a scale and the diatonic chords for that scale are generated using the '--chords' or '-c' argument, the notes in the chords are flats or sharps depending on the scale.
+When displaying just a chord, sharps are always used.

 Here is an example of its output :